mathworks/matlab-proxy/Advanced-Usage.md

 env MWI_MATLAB_STARTUP_SCRIPT="run('path/to/startup_script.m')" matlab-proxy-app
 ```

-If the code you specify throws an error, then after MATLAB starts, you see a variable `MATLABCustomStartupCodeError` of type `MException` in the workspace.
+If the code you specify throws an error, then after MATLAB starts, you see a variable named `MATLABCustomStartupCodeError` of type `MException` in the workspace.
 To see the error message, run `disp(MATLABCustomStartupCodeError.message)` in the command window.
+To see the output of your code, open the file named `startup_code_output.txt` at the location `<USER-HOME-DIR>\.matlab\MWI\hosts\<HOSTNAME>\ports\<MATLAB-PROXY-PORT>\startup_code_output.txt`.
+The path to this file is also displayed in the terminal from where you started `matlab-proxy`.

 Note: Restarting MATLAB from within `matlab-proxy` will run the specified code again.